Getting started

 The YAML Configuration allows you to define in one file all pages and the Python API objects they should contain.
 However, when you use Novella, each page will need to exist as a Markdown file.
 This has a few advantages:

-• 1-to-1 mapping; Each page in the final documentation is represented by a file in the source project, allowing things like the "Edit URL" generated by MkDocs to point to the actual page source rather than a 404 page.
+pagesconfiguration could be hard to reason about, while having an actual file for each page is much more human friendly and actually resembles the project structure for the static site generator in use. - 1-to-1 mapping; Each page in the final documentation is represented by a file in the source project, allowing things like the "Edit URL" generated by MkDocs to point to the actual page source rather than a 404 page.

-• Mixing static and generated content; Placing generated API documentation where the @pydoc tag is used in the Markdown page allows you to put static documentation content around it.
+@pydoctag is used in the Markdown page allows you to put static documentation content around it.

 Now, if you still want to generate Markdown files at build time, Pydoc-Markdown does not currently provide any functionality to do that; although some discussion around the topic is happening in #245.
 However, the Novella build script is just code, so if you really need it, you can generate the files there: